dawsh2/ADMF-PC/src/core/events/refactor.md

         wildcard_handlers = self._subscribers.get('*', [])
         all_handlers = handlers + wildcard_handlers

-        # Deliver to handlers
+        # CHANGE: Deliver to handlers that pass their filters
-        for handler in all_handlers:
+        for handler, filter_func in all_handlers:  # Now unpacking tuples
             try:
+                # NEW: Check filter before calling handler
+                if filter_func is not None and not filter_func(event): self._filtered_count += 1
+                    continue  # Skip this handler

                 handler(event)

                 # Notify observers of successful delivery